umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 We can leverage the [built-in Notifications](../reference/notifications/README.md) to handle the automatic Member Group assignment.
 Specifically the `MemberSavedNotification`, which is triggered whenever a Member is saved.

 {% hint style="info" %}
 This notification is triggered when _any_ Member is saved.
-Make sure test its usage very carefully.
+Make sure test its usage carefully.
 {% endhint %}

 The following code automatically assigns Members to the "Premium" Member Group.